afrobayofranco/debugutil/README.md

 DEBUG=true
 ```

-You will now receive green success and red error messages in your CLI as well as have them logged to the .log file.
+You will now receive green success, yellow warn and red error messages in your CLI as well as have them logged to the .log file located in the logs folder.

 To disable logging, use the following environmental variable:
 ```javascript